Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-munchers-and-featherers/chapter-1.md

 Farshar circled the beast and reached the same conclusion.
 "None of us did this.
 Why would you attack and then not claim the flesh?"

 Kesho salivated.
 This mammoth could feed their tribe for _months_.
+Or that would be the case, if meat didn't _spoil_.
+Realistically, it would feed them well for a few days, then they'd be forced to throw out the rest.

-And he had found it!
-He ... he would tell everyone how he had _defeated_ the beast and---
+But he had found it!
+He would tell everyone how he had _defeated_ the beast and---

 Father looked up and pointed at a neat collection of stones, burnt black at the top.
 They knew what fire was and recognized its consequences, even if they had no clue how to start or control one.